akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 127: Thursday July 1, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: A bit of replying on Slack, mostly starting PEDAC on TTT bonus features.

+**My Feelings**: First day of July and even though I've been making a lot of improvements lately and I can tell I'm progressing at a consistent pace, it's hard not to be a little frustrated.
+I started the paid program in mid-February, so it's been over 4 months since I started.
+Still a little hard to judge my pace.
+Gotta stay committed to the process...

 ### Day 126: Wednesday June 30, 2021

 **Pomodoros Completed**: 1

 **Today's Progress**: Anki review

 **My Feelings**: Second full day of appointments.
-What was that I said about being more protective of my schedule again??
+What was that I said about being more protective of my schedule again?

 ### Day 125: Tuesday June 29, 2021